 Upgrading to the latest Windows 10 or 11 is also the best method to improve your laptop gaming performance.

 See our other guides:

 How much ram do you need for gaming and work?

 In general, 16GB of RAM is enough to do a lot of gaming and work.
 Unless you’re focusing on doing a specific task with large chunks, such as modeling a digital object in Blender or photoshopping photos, then more memory can give you an edge.
 Having way over the recommended amount of ram doesn’t just give you bragging rights.
 It will affect the speed performance too.

 It’s true, and the best gaming laptops have a bit of sticker shock associated with them.
 That’s because premium hardware is required to play modern games at HD and 4K resolutions and with stable frame rates.
 The good news for most people is that some high-end gaming laptops sell for under $1000, including models from brands like Alienware, MSI, Lenovo, and Asus.

 How much does a decent gaming laptop cost?

 It all depends on what you need.
 If you’re planning to do general computing tasks like word processing, emailing, surfing the web, listening to music, and viewing photos, consider a budget laptop, but if gaming is your primary reason for buying one, then expect to pay between $1,200 up.

 In this blog post, you’ve learned how to turn a laptop into a gaming laptop.

-If your primary reason for buying one is to play more games on it, whether casual or hardcore, we recommend getting a good graphics card and investing in an SSD hard drive.
-These two components will have the most significant impact on performance, but there are plenty of other factors to consider as well.
+If your primary reason for buying a gaming laptop is to play more games on it, whether casual or hardcore, we recommend getting a good GPU and investing in an SSD hard drive.
+These two components will have the most significant impact on the gaming experience, but there are plenty of other factors to consider as well.